 speaker

 Thank you, Josh.
 I appreciate the question.
 Clearly, as we look at the space we're playing in today with adjacent markets, especially around smart water and water metering, we have seen significant growth in that space year on year over the last several years.
-We have a strategy to continue to diversify in that, growing our existing product lines through consideration of possibly adding to that.
+And so we have a strategy to continue to diversify in that, growing our existing product lines through consideration of possibly adding to that.
 That's always up for discussion and part of our strategy going forward.

 speaker